JETSCAPE/SummerSchool2020/hydro_session/README.md

 We will do all of our exercises in the **`JETSCAPE/JShydro`** directory:

-When you enter the docker container, type the following commands to go to the correct working directory,
+When you enter the docker container (Terminal prompt: `jetscape-user@bfc60af94a4a:~$`), type the following commands to setup the working directory,

 ```
 cd JETSCAPE